pschaus/book_lepl1402/source/part1.rst

 ..  code-block:: java

     int a = (int)4.5f;             // this will give 4
-    float b = (float)(4.5f * 6.7); // works, but the result might change depending on the values
+    float b = (float)(4.5f * 6.7); // this works, but the result might change depending on the values

-The Java package "Math" provides a large set of methods (functions) to work with numbers of different types.
+The Java package "Math" provides a large set of methods to work with numbers of different types.
 Here is an example:

 ..  code-block:: java